🔼The name Harsha: Summary

 🔼Etymology of the name Harsha

-The name Harsha comes from any of the four root-verbs חרשׁ (harash):
+The name Harsha comes from any of the root חרשׁ (harash):

 The letter א (aleph) upon which our name ends is probably prosthetic.
 It looks snazzy but adds no further meaning.